 24month | Agencies | AMP I | AMP II | Anthropology | Archives | Augmentation | Books/Biblios | Conferences | Dam Operations | Dam Safety | Data | Economics | Ecosystem | Energy | Environmental Justice | Events | Fed Research | Federal Register | FERC | Fish | Floods | Geology | Graphics | Groundwater | History | Hydrology I | Hydrology II | Hydropower (WAPA) | Institutions | Law of the River | Maps | Media | Mexico | National Parks | News/Blogs | NGOs | Oil Shale and Tar Sands | Photos | Quotes | Reports (A to L) | Reports (M-Z) | Reservoirs | Rights of Nature | River Trips | Salinity | Science A-O | Science P-Z | Sediment | Solutions | Testimony | Tribes | UCRC | Uranium/Nuclear

 Energy development in the Colorado River basin is mostly derived from the burning of fossil fuels and particularly at coal-fired generation stations located in rural communities.
 There is one nuclear power plant near Phoenix, AZ and another has been proposed near the city of Green River in eastern Utah.
 Ironically, because this desert landscape has so much sunshine, roof-top solar power generation is negligible, in comparison.

 Uses of this power is dedicated to mechanically lift Colorado River water to higher elevations for consumption by industrial agriculture and ever-expanding municipalities.
-The Colorado River basin has some of the coldest (Gunnison, CO) and the hottest temperatures (Yuma, AZ) in the United States, and climate control in homes and buildings is the dominant use of this energy consumption.
+The Colorado River basin has some of the coldest (Gunnison, CO) and the hottest temperatures (Yuma, AZ) in the United States, and climate control in homes and buildings is a dominant use of this energy consumption.